 - 7.60 g dietary fiber

-Mung beans are also a good source of B vitamins that are necessary for a range of bodily functions and help maintain the brain’s health.
+Mung beans are also a good source of B vitamins that are necessary for a range of bodily functions and

 In particular, mung beans are an excellent source of vitamin B-9, also known as folate, which helps a person’s body make DNA.
 Folate is essential before and during pregnancy, as it helps prevent some birth abnormalities.